-As of the end of the current fiscal year, the District's governmental funds reported a combined ending fund surplus of \$763,885.
+As of the end of the current fiscal year, the District's governmental funds reported a combined ending fund surplus of \$464,728.

 The general fund is the chief operating fund of the District.
-At the end of the current fiscal year, the unassigned fund balance of the general fund was \$259,534.
-During the current fiscal year, the fund balance of the District's general fund decreased by \$5,480 as expenditures were \$13,703 greater than the prior year, however revenues were only \$9,399 greater, and transfers to the general fund were \$7,350 greater than the prior year.
-Transfers consist primarily of funds to pay interest and principal on the debt.
+At the end of the current fiscal year, the unassigned fund balance of the general fund was \$233,394.
+During the current fiscal year, the fund balance of the District's general fund increased by \$19,412 as with the refinancing of the bonds in fiscal 2018, the principal and interest payments decreased.